A man taking hot tub therapy on Knee Replacement

 • Enter a warm water pool or hot tub with your therapist.

-• Perform exercises and movements that are designed to improve the range of motion, strength, and flexibility in the knee joint.
+• Perform exercises and movements designed to improve the range of motion, strength, and flexibility of the knee joint.

 • Receive guidance and support from your therapist throughout the session.